Michael Hardenfelt (E-mail: m@hardenfelt.pl) – Tour guide in Warsaw and the rest of Poland. Phone: +48 600 43 53 83

 Poland is a big country.
 The distance from the northernmost to the southernmost point in Poland is 649 kilometres, which means that the day on the Baltic Sea coast in summer is almost an hour longer than on the border with Slovakia and, conversely, almost an hour shorter in winter.
 From the westernmost point (the border with Germany) to the easternmost point (the border with Ukraine), the distance is 689 kilometres, giving a solar time difference between these two areas of 40 minutes.
 Poland belongs to the same time zone as Germany, France and Spain and has daylight saving time at the same time.

-Same size as Italy
+Poland has the same size as Italy

 In terms of area, Poland has 312,000 square kilometres, which is slightly larger than Italy.
 To the north, the coastline to the Baltic coast (Baltic Sea) is 788 kilometres, to the west Poland borders Germany and to the south the Czech Republic and Slovakia.
 The eastern neighbours are Lithuania as well as Russia, Belarus and Ukraine, the latter three of which are also the EU’s eastern border.